-- § 9.
+§ 9.
 A student who has not obtained 60% of the registered ECTS credits for a study programme at another institution will have a binding condition imposed on him for the next enrolment in a study programme within the same discipline via a diploma contract: the student must obtain credits or tolerable failing grades for 75% of the ECTS credits taken for enrolment in a programme within the same discipline via a diploma contract.
 The student can also be placed under mandatory study counselling.
-If the student does not meet this binding condition, the next re-enrolment in the same study programme, including course units of that programme, under any contract type will be refused, except in the case of force majeure or exceptional individual circumstances. - § 10.
+If the student does not meet this binding condition, the next re-enrolment in the same study programme, including course units of that programme, under any contract type will be refused, except in the case of force majeure or exceptional individual circumstances.

+§ 10.
 If the information in the individual file suggests that subsequent enrolment in higher education will not have a positive outcome, enrolment at the VUB can be refused on justified grounds.
 An examination board can invoke this measure.
-Detailed reasons are to be given for refusing enrolment for an individual student. - § 11.
-The decision to apply binding conditions or refuse enrolment is announced on the Student SelfService portal. - § 12.
+Detailed reasons are to be given for refusing enrolment for an individual student.

+§ 11.
+The decision to apply binding conditions or refuse enrolment is announced on the Student SelfService portal.

+§ 12.
 If the enrolment of a student in a study programme is refused in accordance with the provisions of §§ 2-10 of this article, the student may, following a period of at least two academic years without further enrolment for the study programme(s) and course units for which the student was refused, submit a written and reasoned file indicating that the circumstances have changed.
 The file must be submitted to the administrative secretariat of the faculty before 1 June or 1 September respectively and will be dealt with by the relevant authorised committee.
-This committee can impose a binding condition on the student in accordance with § 3 of this article, as applicable at the time of the decision. - § 13.
+This committee can impose a binding condition on the student in accordance with § 3 of this article, as applicable at the time of the decision.

+Supplementary faculty regulations to article 88, §12 Students email their motivated request to faclk@vub.be.
+Students who wish to have their case discussed at the examination board of the 1st session, forward their case before 1 June, students who wish to have their case discussed at the examination board of the 2nd session, send this before 1 September.

+§ 13.
 To challenge the imposition of a binding condition or refusal to allow re-enrolment (also if this is the result of failure to attain the threshold package), a student can, in the case of force majeure or exceptional individual circumstances, submit a substantiated file to the Chairman of the Examinations Board containing at least a factual description of the force majeure or exceptional individual circumstances, together with relevant supporting documents.
 The file must be lodged with the faculty's administrative secretariat no later than ten calendar days before the date of the deliberation (second examination).

-The reasoned dossier, supported with evidence, must be sent to secretariaat.gf@vub.be.
+Students email their motivated request to faclk@vub.be.

-- § 14.
-A decision by a partner institute to refuse enrolment for a programme organised at interuniversity level that is subject to the "Examination regulations for interuniversity master's courses that can be enrolled in at more than one university", shall be recognised by this institute. - § 15.
-Study progress decisions are taken subject to Article 50. - § 16.
+§ 14.
+A decision by a partner institute to refuse enrolment for a programme organised at interuniversity level that is subject to the "Examination regulations for interuniversity master's courses that can be enrolled in at more than one university", shall be recognised by this institute.

+§ 15.
+Study progress decisions are taken subject to Article 50.

+§ 16.
 The provisions of this article do not apply to advanced master's or postgraduate programmes, unless provided for otherwise in the supplementary faculty teaching and examination regulations.